r-Techsupport/rTS_Wiki/docs/factoids/breadboarding.md

 ### Installing CPU

+{: .warning .warning-icon }
-> ❗ Remember to **turn off the power** between each of the following steps and make no changes unless the power is off.
+> Remember to **turn off the power** between each of the following steps and make no changes unless the power is off.

 Before installing the [CPU](/docs/learning/terms#central-processing-unit-cpu), now is the time to inspect the board's CPU socket for any obvious damage or any tiny debris that might have fallen in at the factory during packaging.
 Also inspect the [RAM](/docs/learning/terms#random-access-memory-ram) and [PCIe slots and pins](/docs/learning/terms#pci-express-pcie).